patanne/dnsnotify2route53/article.md

 This project was deployed on Debian 12.
 Python 3.11 is the standard for that distro.
 So that is what this project was written with.

-I hate Docker.
+Docker is not my jam.
 I love LXC.
 Don't expect a container any time soon.

 ### Debugging